 Tight security for PM's rally: CCTV on all routes leading to venue, snipers atop buildings

 The Delhi Police is in close touch with the SPG and the Bharatiya Janata Party for the security arrangements during the programme.
 The Delhi BJP has also deployed volunteers as part of its security arrangements for the rally.
-In a statement, senior BJP leader Vijay Goel said preparations for the rally, which is being organised to thank PM Modi for giving ownership rights to 40 lakh residents of 1731 unauthorised colonies, are in full swing.
+In a statement, senior BJP leader Vijay Goel said preparations for the rally, which is being organised to thank Prime Minister Modi for giving ownership rights to 40 lakh residents of 1,731 unauthorized colonies, are in full swing.

-A total of 11 lakh signatures by residents of unauthorised colonies will be handed over to Prime Minister Modi as a thank you gesture, he said.
+A total of 11 lakh signatures by residents of unauthorized colonies will be handed over to Modi as a thankyou gesture, he said.
 Goel, the convenor of arrangements at the venue, said more than two lakh people are expected to attend the rally which will be dominated by youths and women.

-Cutouts of PM Modi, BJP president and Home Minister Amit Shah and Working President JP Nadda have been put up around Ramlila Maidan.
-"This rally will also symbolise that after winning seven Lok Sabha seats in Delhi, the BJP is in full-swing in preparations for Delhi Legislative Assembly elections as well," Goel said.
+Cutouts of PM Modi, BJP president, and Home Minister Amit Shah and Working President J P Nadda have been put up around Ramlila Maidan.
+"This rally will also symbolize that after winning seven Lok Sabha seats in Delhi, the BJP is in full-swing in preparations for the Delhi Legislative Assembly elections as well," Goel said.

-He said that LED screens have been installed at several places.
-Outside the premises, people from Uttrakhand, Rajasthan, Jammu and Kashmir, Bihar and Uttar Pradesh will be playing dhol.
-The BJP has majorly focused on unauthorised colonies in this rally because this will become a big issue in upcoming Delhi elections.
-A tableau of unauthorised colony has been installed too.
+He said that LED screens have been installed in several places.
+Outside the premises, people from Uttarakhand, Rajasthan, Jammu, and Kashmir, Bihar and Uttar Pradesh will be playing 'dhol'.
+The BJP has majorly focused on unauthorized colonies in this rally because this will become a big issue in the upcoming Delhi elections.
+A tableau of the unauthorised colony has been installed too.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)